-Since 1956 we have helped people with developmental disabilities and the Napa community grow together.
-Services in the Imperial Way Program are directed toward supporting each individual to maximize their personal and vocational potential.
-70% of the individuals participating in the Imperial Way Program work in the community.
+Since 1956 we have supported people with developmental disabilities and the Napa community grow together.
+Services at Imperial Way are directed toward supporting each individual to maximize their personal and vocational potential.
+70% of the individuals participating at Imperial Way work in the community.
 We encourage community participation in all areas of learning, including support to access the Napa Valley College.

 Contracts with local businesses allow small groups of workers to build skills, receive pay for work performed and contribute their skills to an employer who has a particular need.
-Work can range from 2 to 20 hours per week and payment is based on individual production.
+Work can range from 2 to 20 hours per week.

 The goal for working individuals is to build their skills while increasing their confidence and independence on the job.